P/2013 R3 (Catalina–PanSTARRS)

 P/2013 R3 (Catalina–PanSTARRS) was an active main-belt asteroid that disintegrated from 2013 to 2014 due to the centrifugal breakup of its rapidly-rotating nucleus.
 It was discovered by astronomers of the Catalina and Pan-STARRS sky surveys on 15 September 2013.
 The disintegration of this asteroid ejected numerous fragments and dusty debris into space, which temporarily gave it a diffuse, comet-like appearance with a dust tail blown back by solar radiation pressure.
-High-resolution observations by the Gran Telescopio Canarias and Keck Telescope in October 2013 revealed that P/2013 R3 had broken up into four major components, with later Hubble Space Telescope observations showing that these components have further broken up into at least thirteen smaller fragments ranging 100–400 m in diameter.
-By September 2014, all fragments of P/2013 R3 have ceased activity and have faded to invisibility.
+Observations by ground-based telescopes in October 2013 revealed that P/2013 R3 had broken up into four major components, with later Hubble Space Telescope observations showing that these components have further broken up into at least thirteen smaller fragments ranging 100–400 m in diameter.
+P/2013 R3 was never seen again after February 2014.

 P/2013 R3 was originally an 800 m-diameter carbonaceous C-type asteroid that gradually spun up due to continuous torquing by sunlight reflecting off its irregular surface, a phenomenon known as the YORP effect.
 The asteroid likely reached a rotation period shorter than 2 hours before it began breaking apart, which suggests it had a weakly-bound rubble pile internal structure resembling those of asteroids Bennu and Ryugu.
 It likely began disintegrating sometime in August 2013, one month before it was discovered.

 Discovery

 P/2013 R3 was first detected on 15 September 2013 09:06 UTC by astronomer Richard E. Hill at Catalina Station, Arizona, during routine observations for the Catalina Sky Survey using its 0.68-m Schmidt telescope.
 Hill did not report on the object's appearance.
 Concurrent survey observations by the 1.8-m Pan-STARRS 1 telescope at Haleakalā Observatory, Hawaii detected the object several hours later at 13:03 UTC.
 A group of astronomers investigating the Pan-STARRS 1 images, namely Bryce Bolin, Jan Kleyna, Larry Denneau, and Richard Wainscoat, noticed the object had a diffuse, comet-like appearance with two apparent nuclei separated 3 arcseconds apart and a tail extending more than 14 arcseconds out.
 They reported the object as a comet candidate to the Minor Planet Center, which alerted other astronomers for follow-up.

 Follow-up observations from Cerro Tololo and South African Astronomical Observatory on 17 and 24 September 2013 confirmed the object's tail and split nucleus.
 Amateur astronomers were able to image P/2013 R3, with observers from Japan and Spain noting that the object had brightened by a magnitude or more after a week and a half since discovery.
-The Minor Planet Center announced the object as a new comet on 27 September 2013, giving it the periodic comet designation P/2013 R3 (Catalina–PanSTARRS) that credits both Catalina Sky Survey and Pan-STARRS 1 for the discovery.
+The Minor Planet Center announced the object as a new comet on 27 September 2013 and gave it the periodic comet designation P/2013 R3 (Catalina–PanSTARRS) that credited both Catalina Sky Survey and Pan-STARRS 1 for the discovery.